Master of Behavioral Health Psychology Concentrations

 Your elective coursework, practicum, internship placements and thesis or comprehensive projects are all tied to your chosen area of specialization.
 That means you can develop expertise in your chosen area – an opportunity rarely found in programs that prepare clinicians for licensure at the Master’s level.

-In place of an empirically-based thesis, these students complete a comprehensive project related to the student’s chosen concentration area.
-Graduates selecting all but the Applied Research concentration are eligible for licensure as a Licensed Professional Counselor In Training (LPC-IT) in the state of Wisconsin immediately after graduation.
+Students will also complete a comprehensive project related to the student’s chosen concentration area.
+Graduates are eligible for licensure as a Licensed Professional Counselor In Training (LPC-IT) in the state of Wisconsin immediately after graduation.
 After completing Wisconsin’s required post-degree supervised experience, graduates are eligible for full licensure.
 Carroll’s MS in Behavioral Health Psychology conforms to the state of Illinois' requirements for licensing as a Professional Counselor.
 After acquiring the required supervision hours as a Professional Counselor in Illinois, graduates are eligible for licensing as a Clinical Professional Counselor.
 While Carroll’s program is likely to meet the licensing requirements for professional counselors in other states, consult your state’s requirements for more information.

 Clinical Assessment